 Buy to Let Mortgages for Limited Companies

-From 2017, landlords can no longer deduct all of their finance costs from their property income to arrive at their property profits.
+Landlords can no longer deduct all of their finance costs from their property income to arrive at their property profits.
 As a result, many buy to let owners will see their tax bill increase heavily next year.

 However, the changes in the mortgage interest tax relief are directed at private landlords and do not affect limited companies.
 Limited companies do not have to pay tax on their financial costs, as only their profits are affected.